Commonly Used Brand Name(s)Fycompa

 Serious or life threatening psychiatric and behavioral adverse reactions, including aggression, hostility, irritability, anger, and homicidal ideation and threats have been reported in patients taking perampanel.
 Monitor patients for these reactions as well as for changes in mood, behavior, or personality that are not typical for the patient, particularly during the titration period and at higher doses.
 Perampanel should be reduced if these symptoms occur and should be discontinued immediately if symptoms are severe or are worsening .

-Perampanel is used together with other medicines to treat certain types of epilepsy, such as partial onset seizures and generalized tonic-clonic seizures.
+Perampanel is used alone or together with other medicines to treat certain types of epilepsy, such as partial onset seizures and generalized tonic-clonic seizures.
 It works in the brain to prevent seizures.
 Perampanel will not cure epilepsy and will only control the seizures as long as you continue to take it.

 This medicine is available only with your doctor's prescription.